 Finding a way to help the hungry and homeless has been the cornerstone of Metropolitan Ministries' (MM) approach since 1972 when 13 downtown Tampa churches joined together to address the issues of poverty and homelessness in our community.
-MM now serves over 100,000 people annually across Tampa Bay and has 3 campus locations.
-The main campus is less than 1 mile north of downtown Tampa, and 2 campuses serve the West and East sides of Pasco County; community-based and home-based services are provided in Hillsborough, Pasco and Pinellas counties.
-Services include homeless prevention and resource assistance, homeless street outreach, food, emergency shelter, childcare, a partnership elementary school, adult education and employment support, counseling, case management, health and wellness services, housing search assistance and affordable housing.
+MM now serves over 100,000 people annually across Tampa Bay and has 3 campus locations in Hillsborough and Pasco Counties; community-based and home-based services are provided in Hillsborough, Pasco and Pinellas counties.
+Services include homeless prevention and resource assistance, homeless street outreach, food, emergency shelter, childcare, a partnership elementary school, adult education and employment support, counseling, case management, health and wellness services, housing search assistance and 130+ units of affordable housing.

-In 2021, MM had significant accomplishments serving people throughout Tampa Bay including: 4.06 million meals served, 56,944 nights of safe shelter provided for children and their parents, 32,751 families received holiday assistance, 95,717 families were helped through the Family Support Centers, 2,087 families were provided with rent/utility assistance, and 6,493 mobile outreach services were provided to chronically homeless individuals.
+In 2021, MM had significant accomplishments serving people throughout Tampa Bay including: 4.03 million meals served, 56,944 nights of safe shelter provided for families, 32,751 families received holiday assistance, 95,717 families were helped through the Family Support Centers, and 2,087 families were provided with rent/utility assistance.
 Of the 336 families who benefited from shelter and residential housing, 87% successfully exited to permanent housing.
-Of those who attained permanent housing, 92% of adults were employed ad 97% of families have not returned to homelessness.
+Of those who attained permanent housing, 92% of adults were employed and 97% of families have not returned to homelessness.